apache/arrow/docs/source/format/Glossary.rst

        different buffers for different indices.

-       Not part of the columnar format; this term is specific to certain language implementations of Arrow (primarily C++ and its bindings and Go).
+       Not part of the columnar format; this term is specific to certain language implementations of Arrow (for example C++ and its bindings, and Go).

        .. image:: ../cpp/tables-versus-record-batches.svg
           :alt: A graphical representation of an Arrow Table and a